-- Authentication factors can be combined (multi factor authentication). - The multiple layers of authentication require an attacker to know more, or possess more, than is required to spoof a single layer.
+- Authentication factors can be combined (multi factor authentication). - The multiple layers of authentication require an attacker to know more, or possess more, than is required to spoof a single layer. - Ideally factors are independent

 Example: Automatic Teller Machines (ATM)

 Combination of security token (e.g. girocard, ATM card) and password (PIN)